Request support on coordination, information management, integration for nutrition outcomes or technical nutrition in emergencies assistance.

 NCC: UNICEF P5, FT

-Coordination arrangements: The Emergency Nutrition Coordination Unit (ENCU) is a Government unit supported by UNICEF and housed within the National Disaster Risk Management Commission (NDRMC).
+The Emergency Nutrition Coordination Unit (ENCU) is a Government unit supported by UNICEF and housed within the Ethiopian Disaster Risk Management Commission (EDRMC).
 It leads cluster coordination in addition to being the technical emergency nutrition arm of the Government of Ethiopia (GoE).
 As such, the ENCU leads and coordinates nutrition partners at federal, regional and district levels for a coherent, effective emergency nutrition preparedness and response to save lives and improve the nutritional status of vulnerable populations during emergencies.
-Additionally, the ENCU leads the multi-sectoral hotspot classification and conducts nutrition specific response gap analysis, bi-annual nutrition emergency response planning in addition to providing strategic guidance to new stakeholders.
-There are sub-national ENCU coordination staff in 6 Regions of Ethiopia including Tigray.
+There are sub-national/Regional ENCU (RENCU) coordination staff (coordinators and IMO from government) in 7 regions of Ethiopia - Afar, Amhara, Central Ethiopia, Oromia, Somali, South Ethiopia and Tigray regions.
+UNICEF as a CLA, supports at subnational level the RENCU teams in the coordination functions.

 Highlights from Ethiopia